Abortion-rights protesters briefly interrupt Supreme Court

 The justices did not appear to react to the disruption.
 The protesters did not resist when police led them away.

-The court was hearing a case involving reporting requirements under the Bank Secrecy Act.
+The justices heard arguments Wednesday in a case involving reporting requirements under the Bank Secrecy Act.
+After a 19-month closure because of the coronavirus pandemic, the courtroom was reopened to the public in October.

+The last time Supreme Court arguments were interrupted was in 2015 when opponents of rulings that lifted limits on money in political campaigns voiced their protest and even managed to get a camera past court security.

+Seven people were arrested in the January 2015 protest that took place on the fifth anniversary of the court’s Citizen United ruling that freed corporations and labor unions to spend as much as they want on elections for Congress and president.

 Follow AP’s coverage of the Supreme Court at: https://apnews.com/hub/supreme-courts